Eric da Silva Moreira

-Eric Emanuel da Silva Moreira (born 3 May 2006) is a German professional footballer who plays as a right-back for Primeira Liga club Rio Ave, on loan from club Nottingham Forest.
+Eric Emanuel da Silva Moreira (born 3 May 2006) is a German professional footballer who plays as a right-back for Eredivisie club Excelsior on loan from club Nottingham Forest.

 Club career

 Born in Hamburg, da Silva Moreira is a youth product of SC Victoria Hamburg and FC St. Pauli.

 St.Pauli

 In June 2023, he started training with FC St. Pauli senior team.
 But despite his recognised talent he did not progress any further with the first team, amid tensions around his contract ending the following summer.

 He eventually was promoted to FC St. Pauli II in October 2023.
 Moreira made his professional debut with the team in a 2–0 Regionalliga Nord loss to Drochtersen/Assel on 21 October 2023.

 Nottingham Forest

 On 25 June 2024, da Silva Moreira joined English Premier League side Nottingham Forest on a four-year deal for an undisclosed fee.

 Loan to Rio Ave

-On September 1, 2025, Moreira joined Rio Ave in Portugal on loan till the end of the 2025-26 season.
+On 1 September 2025, Moreira joined Primeira Liga club Rio Ave on loan until the end of the 2025-26 season.
+On 11 January 2026, after making just three appearances for the Portuguese side, his loan was terminated by mutual agreement.